klovric/scdrm/README.md

  - Re-configuring exclusions in aide.conf and .gitignore is usually the first step to make as probably expectations won't be met using defaults.
  - Exiting admin mode will ALWAYS run AIDE update, which on some systems can take longer time.
 It also updates local vars.
  - In case you don't use default route on your systems, you will have no use of route-guard as it restores previously recorded default route when one found missing from the system.
 If you have multiple default routes, you could have PROBLEMS with route-guard!
+You can easily disable route-guard.
  - Maybe you don't want your networking services automatically restarted when not active, as part of DR.
  - Maybe default RPM verification won't suit your case, test it.
  - Removal of SCDRM will remove AIDE and tlog from the system!
 You have been notified.